Close Option Early Calculator

 Three Covered Call Scenarios

 Hold to expiration: Max profit = premium + capital gain (shares called away at strike).
-Close everything: Buy back the call and sell shares at market price — sometimes better if stock ran past strike.
-Close call, keep shares: Pay to remove the upside cap and let shares ride higher.
+Close everything: Buy back the call and sell shares at market — sometimes better if the stock ran past your strike.
+Close call, keep shares: Pay to remove the cap and let your shares ride higher.

 Related Tools